KrishnaNAcharya/KrishnaNAcharya/README.md

 I'll look into Spring Boot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.

 I LOVE researching things.
 If I notice one symptom, I’ll spend two hours researching it like I'm preparing to publish a journal paper.
+Give me a topic and one night, I’ll show up the next day talking like I’ve worked 5 years in that domain.

 New tech stack?
 I MUST KNOW IT IN AND OUT.